 It is common for other organizations working in Haiti to desire a chance to come see and observe what is happening at the Maternity Center.
 At times a long meeting is also desired to learn as much as possible about how it all works.
 Because these requests come frequently we decided to develop a manual and also a corresponding class.

-Our hope and prayer is to share the Midwifery Model of Care (operating a Birth Center and Prenatal Care/Postpartum Care program) in a Developing World setting along with what we have learned and failed at and succeeded at in the last ten years.
+Our hope and prayer is to share the Midwifery Model of Care (operating a Birth Center and Prenatal Care/Postpartum Care program) in a Developing World setting along with what we have learned and failed at and succeeded at in the last twelve years.